 Only 10 km east of Banff, this lake is a popular one.
 It usually freezes in the middle of November, as in the case of 2018, it was ready for ice skating November 10th, perfect timing for a long weekend.
 The mirror reflections were incredible.

-UPDATE: There’s no ice skating possible on Johnson Lake in the 2019/2020 winter season because the lake was drained.
+UPDATE: There’s no ice skating possible on Johnson Lake in the 2019/2020 winter season because the lake has been drained.

 General rules say you can skate on a lake when the ice is about 10cm thick.
 Judging from the occasional cracks, we could see the thickness of the ice.